adamtjay/quick-blackjack-game/project-worksheet.md

 # Project Overview

+A quick, ready-to-play game of Blackjack.
+Currently has the starter actions available, Hit and Stay.

+- Enter your name, and a starting bet of up to 10 coins.
+- Choose whether to Hit and get as close to 21 as possible, or Stay with your current hand
+- Winning will give you a gain of coins equal to your bet, get as many coins as possible

+----->>> Game Picture 1 - Landing Page: /img/pres-pic-1.png
+----->>> Game Picture 2 - Midgame: /img/pres-pic-2.png
+----->>> Game Picture 3 - Round End: /img/pres-pic-3.png

 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.